expo/expo/docs/pages/guides/permissions.md

 <ConfigClassic>

-By default, apps built with the Classic Build system will include **all** permissions supported by Expo.
-This is so that your standalone app will match its behavior in the [Expo Go][expo-go] app and simply "work out of the box" no matter what permissions you ask for, with hardly any configuration needed on your part.
+By default, apps built with the Classic Build system will include **all** permissions required by any Expo SDK package (with exceptions only for background permissions).
+This is so that your standalone app will match its behavior in the [Expo Go][expo-go] app and simply "work out of the box" no matter what permissions you ask for, with minimal configuration required by the developer.

 There are some drawbacks to this.
 For example, let's say your To-do list app requests `CAMERA` permission upon installation.
 Your users may be wary of installing your app since nothing in the app seems to use the camera, so why would it need that permission?

-To remedy this, add the `android.permissions` key in your **app.json** file and specify which permissions your app will use.
-A list of all Android permissions and configuration options can be found [here](/workflow/configuration#android).
+To solve this, add the `android.permissions` key in your **app.json** file and specify which permissions your app will use.
+Refer to this [list of all Android permissions and configuration](/workflow/configuration#android) for more information.

 To use _only_ the minimum necessary permissions that Expo requires to run, set `"permissions" : []`.
 To use those in addition to `CAMERA` permission, for example, you'd set `"permissions" : ["CAMERA"]`.